Because of its many benefits to wildlife and its relative cost efficiency, fire is a land manager’s best tool to improve wildlife habitat.

 - Financial limitations.

-- Ignorance of prescribed fire's multiple values.
+- Ignorance of prescribed fire's multiple benefits.

 Some private landowners have developed informal burn associations in which they assist with burns on each other’s properties.
 This allows them to learn from one another, share equipment, and work cooperatively to burn larger tracts of land on neighboring properties.

-Herbicides increasingly are used as a substitute for prescribed burning because of concern for property damage from fire.
+Herbicides are increasingly used as a substitute for prescribed burning because of concern for property damage from fire.
 Although they help control dense brush and undesirable hardwood saplings, herbicides alone cannot provide many of the wildlife benefits that result from prescribed burning.

 - Herbicides do not remove leaf litter, so they inhibit the germination of desirable grasses and forbs.